 Acinic cell breast carcinoma

-I just want to let you know that I have created another version of this page with more new, and up-to-date information on Acinic Cell Breast Carcinoma.
-However, this page is still very useful and I would still recommend using it as well.
+I just want to let you know that there is a newer version of this page with more up-to-date information on Acinic Cell Breast Carcinoma.
+However, this page is still very useful and I would still recommend having a read of it.

 Clinical and mammographic presentation of acinic cell breast tumors

-Acinic cell breast tumors will usually range in size from 2 to 5 cm at the time of presentation, and most of the time they will present as a palpable breast nodule.
-If they are discovered on a mammogram, the lesion will usually appear as an ill-defined mass on the Xray.
+Acinic cell breast tumors will usually range in size from 2 to 5 cm at the time of presentation.
+Furthermore, most of the time, this type of tumor will present as a palpable breast nodule (in other words, a breast lump that you can feel).